 Our Design & Dignity programme turns old and dated hospital spaces into oases of calm where bad news can be broken sensitively or where families can gather in peace and privacy.

-The Design & Dignity project is grounded in the firm belief that the end of life should be recognised as a time of the most intense human feelings, which can include sadness, loss, anxiety and fear.
-These feelings should not have to be endured in inappropriate surroundings: a busy corridor, a waiting room, a ward reception area, where others may be chatting and laughing.
+The project is grounded in the firm belief that the end of life should be recognised as a time of the most intense human feelings.
+These feelings should not have to be endured in inappropriate surroundings; a busy corridor, a waiting room or a ward reception area, where others may be chatting and laughing.

-Design & Dignity is a partnership project of the Irish Hospice Foundation and Ireland’s Health Service Executive (HSE) Estates.
-So far over 30 projects have been funded through the Design & Dignity Grants Scheme.
-The HSE has adopted Design & Dignity guidelines for all new and refurbishment work.
+Design & Dignity is a partnership project of IHF and the HSE, who have now adopted the Design & Dignity guidelines for all new and refurbishment work.

-Advocates for the integration and embedding of the Design & Dignity guidelines across the health service
+- advocates for the integration and embedding of the Design & Dignity guidelines across the HSE.

 “Honestly, I can’t describe the benefit of the room.
 You can see the stress lift from relatives when they come into the room.
 It has given us all great pride in our work and in our caring for these families”– Palliative Care Nurse

 “It was just lovely that we had somewhere to go that wasn’t a hospital ward or room”– Relative